-Yes, Minister is a witty, intelligent political satire which makes fun of the system without political bias (party affiliation is never stated) or excluding those who know little about British government.
+Yes, Minister is a witty, intelligent political satire which makes fun of the system without political bias (party affiliation is never stated) or excluding those who know little about the British government.

 It centres on Jim Hacker, MP, Minister for Administrative Affairs, his Private Secretary Bernard Woolley, and civil servant boss Sir Humphrey Appleby.